 Be nice.
 Or else.

-Founder & Designer at Craaave Joined almost 4 years ago via an invitation from Emanuel S.
+Founder & Designer at Craaave Joined about 4 years ago via an invitation from Emanuel S.

 Calling Photoshop slow and bloated all the time isn't completely innocent when I spend 6 hrs / day in it.
 If you put Sketch on a pedestal as the best tool, you should recognize that you've challenged a notion and prepare for disagreement.

 Sketch is simpler, and may be easier to learn, but Photoshop's flexibility, scope, and discrete, customizable UI make it the more powerful tool.